austinthaldorfhuelsbeck/portfolio-react-x/README.md

 ### Project Results

 The design is modern and smooth on a desktop and loads relatively quickly.
 It presents itself like a single-page app at first glance, but with some layers revealed upon exploration.
+On mobile, hey, it adjusts itself accordingly.
 The next step is to replace the data configuration file with a db & api.

 ## 4) Installation